withastro/astro/.changeset/dirty-rabbits-act.md

 const UNKNOWN = getSecret("UNKNOWN")
 ```

-Note that `getSecret` can still be used to retrieve secrets not specified in your schema.
-If the key is also in the schema, no special handling will occur and the raw value will be returned.
+Note that `getSecret()` can still be used to retrieve secrets not specified in your schema.